hyoungjoojin/notes/content/database-systems/buffer-manager/_index.md

 every page only once and never again, therefore polluting the buffer pool with unnecessary pages.
 For OLAP workloads, MRU (most recently used) is often the best policy to use.

-- LRU (Least Recently Used): Maintain a timestamp for each page for when the page was last accessed, and evict the page with the oldest timestamp.
-- Clock: Maintain a reference bit for each frame, if the frame is accessed set the reference bit one.
-A clock hand sweeps through the frames, if the reference bit is one that frame is evicted, else the reference bit is set to zero.

 To prevent the sequential flooding problem, the least-frequently used algorithm was proposed.
 However, least-frequently used had problems such as high accessed pages never being flushed and higher overhead for getting the least frequently used item.